Debra D. Mays

 “I can …”

-Learning Targets For Students: (1) Herbs (2) Spices and (3) Using Spices.
+Learning Targets For Students: (1) Asian and European Influences.
+(2) Characteristics of Everyday Meals and (3) Global Gourmet.

 Instructional Strategies/